marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 There are a **plethora** of hosting providers, themes, & plugins.
 Which is also WordPress' dark-side.
 For example, if I need a homepage hero *slider*, there are many to choose from.
 If I need an image *gallery* or a *modal popup*, they are almost always built into a premium theme.
 Easy.
 I don't need to go into any code to get these widgets up and running fast.

 A lot of the widgets and plugins are well designed and sexy.
-Many are free, freemium, or donation-based.
+Many are free, *freemium*, or donation-based.

-Having these *conveniences* can also be a curse.
+Having these *conveniences* can also be a *curse*.
 See below.

-Having a bunch of hosting providers is a big benefit.
+Having a bunch of hosting provider options is a *big* benefit.
 WordPress is a popular website/web CMS platform.
-Therefore, is no shortage of finding skilled professional to support a WordPress site.
+Therefore, there is no shortage of finding skilled professional to support a WordPress site.

-## What I Like About CloudCannon

-\#1 Transparency.
-I can see all the source HTML I need to see.
-I can do stuff that WordPress rejects in it's editor or stuff that I need to install yet another bloated plugin just to inject a couple lines of code.

-I'm back using a version control system\!
-Yay\!
-Something I haven't been able to use in the WordPress universe.
-And, GitHub rocks\!
-My live CloudCannon sites, GitHub code repositories, development repositories, and development site are always in sync.
-Love it.
-I don't this I could ever do this with WordPress.
-I wouldn't even know where to start.
-With CloudCannon, GitHub is a natural part of the process.

-I can build/test/publish customisations quickly.
-The dev cycle is light speed compared to WordPress.

-\#2 GitHub.
-Portable.
-Fast local dev env.
-Want to move the code to another server or another laptop.
-Easy\!\!

-\#3 Lean.
-Don't need to know phpMyAdmin.
-Don't need to know SQL.
-Almost a anti-plugins environment.

-Minimal editor.
-Similar to Medium's editor, which I like.

 ## What I Don't Like About WordPress

+#### WordPress Development == Slow Page Refreshes

-Too afraid to install the bloated development environment and third-party plugins on my laptop.
+I really dislike (hate) having to refresh slow loading page builder editors and posts/pages.
+But, I'm too afraid to install a bloated WordPress development environment and all the third-party plugins that come with it on my laptop.

 Way too many moving parts.
 And, these moving parts change all the time.
 E.g. WordPress versions, PHP versions, plugin updates, and theme upgrades.
 Most of my clients have way too many plugins.
 One of my clients has over 50 plugins.
 She doesn't even know which ones she really needs.
 I'm trying to get it down to high thirties low forties (still too high for my liking).
-Auditing and pruning plugins is not easy--putting it lightly.
+Auditing and pruning plugins is not easy–putting it lightly.
 It's been a work in progress for weeks and we're not done yet.

 Themes provide little control over what gets loaded on your web pages.